Marodseg/confianza-animal-frontend/README.md

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

+## Code formatting

+**For the first time** run `npm run prepare` to install husky.
+After that, when you make a change to the source files, automatically it runs `npm run format` to format the code (if possible).

+Run `npm run prettier:check` to check if the code is formatted correctly.

 ## Build